cybae0804/Bulma-React-Portfolio-Template/README.md

 ### Deploying

-I like to use Firebase for my deployments, because I usually separate my frontend and backend.
+~I like to use Firebase for my deployments, because I usually separate my frontend and backend.
 But you're free to deploy it anywhere you'd like.
-Just make sure to drop in your resume and projects before deploying.
+Just make sure to drop in your resume and projects before deploying.~ Netlify makes the whole process a lot easier.
+Make sure to refer to 2) above to deploy your projects properly.

 ## Customizing and Decorations